Executive Summary

 Statutory TSCA deadline for EPA to finalize legacy asbestos risk management rule

-Homes and buildings estimated to contain legacy asbestos insulation products
+Homes and buildings estimated to contain legacy ACM insulation products

 What Is Legacy Asbestos and Why Does It Still Pose a Threat?

-Legacy asbestos refers to asbestos-containing materials already installed in buildings and infrastructure before asbestos was phased out of most commercial uses.
-Insulation, floor tiles, pipe wrapping, ceiling tiles, joint compound, roofing shingles, and dozens of other construction materials installed before 1980 routinely contained asbestos.
+Legacy asbestos refers to ACM already installed in buildings and infrastructure before the mineral was phased out of most commercial uses [8].
+Insulation, floor tiles, pipe wrapping, ceiling tiles, joint compound, roofing shingles, and dozens of other building materials installed before 1980 routinely contained the fiber [6].
 These materials remain in place in millions of American homes, schools, government buildings, commercial structures, and naval vessels.

-Unlike new asbestos imports — which the 2024 Part 1 EPA rule now prohibits — legacy asbestos poses no danger when it remains intact and undisturbed.
-The hazard emerges during renovation, demolition, maintenance, or deterioration.
-When asbestos-containing materials are cut, sanded, drilled, or damaged, they release microscopic fibers that can remain airborne for hours.
-Inhaling those fibers — even in a single high-exposure event — can initiate mesothelioma development with a latency period of 20 to 50 years.
+Unlike new imports of the mineral — which the 2024 Part 1 EPA rule now prohibits [1] — the fiber poses no danger when it remains intact and undisturbed.
+The hazard emerges during renovation, demolition, maintenance, or deterioration [8].
+When ACM are cut, sanded, drilled, or damaged, they release microscopic fibers that can remain airborne for hours [9].
+Inhaling those fibers — even in a single high-exposure event — can initiate mesothelioma development with a latency period of 20 to 50 years [7].

 "Legacy asbestos is the litigation landscape I work in every day.
-The chrysotile ban is meaningful progress, but the majority of mesothelioma cases we see now involve people who were exposed 30 or 40 years ago to materials still sitting in buildings.
+The chrysotile ban is meaningful progress, but the majority of mesothelioma cases we see now involve people who were exposed 30 or 40 years ago to building materials still in place.
 Until EPA addresses what's already there, those exposures will keep happening — and the cases will keep coming."

-There is no federal law requiring building owners to inspect for or remove legacy asbestos outside of the K-12 school context.
-The Asbestos Hazard Emergency Response Act (AHERA) mandates triennial inspections and asbestos management plans for public and private non-profit K-12 schools — but no equivalent statute governs commercial buildings, apartment complexes, government facilities, or private homes.
-Workers who encounter asbestos during renovation or demolition are protected by OSHA standards, but those standards are triggered by the work activity, not by proactive building assessment.
+There is no federal law requiring building owners to inspect for or remove these materials outside of the K-12 school context [4].
+The Asbestos Hazard Emergency Response Act (AHERA) mandates triennial inspections and ACM management plans for public and private non-profit K-12 schools — but no equivalent statute governs commercial buildings, apartment complexes, government facilities, or private homes [4].
+Workers who encounter the mineral during renovation or demolition are protected by OSHA standards, but those standards are triggered by the work activity, not by proactive building assessment [5].

 What Did EPA's Part 2 Risk Evaluation Find About Legacy Asbestos?

-Under the Toxic Substances Control Act (TSCA) as amended by the Frank R. Lautenberg Chemical Safety for the 21st Century Act of 2016, the EPA must evaluate the risk of chemicals in commerce and those with legacy uses or associated waste.
-For asbestos, the EPA conducted a two-part evaluation:
+Under the Toxic Substances Control Act (TSCA) as amended by the Frank R. Lautenberg Chemical Safety for the 21st Century Act of 2016, the EPA must evaluate the risk of chemicals in commerce and those with legacy uses or associated waste [3].
+For the mineral, the EPA conducted a two-part evaluation:

 - Part 1 — Ongoing commercial uses of chrysotile asbestos — this produced the March 2024 final rule banning chlor-alkali diaphragms, aftermarket automotive brakes, oilfield brake blocks, and gaskets, with phase-out periods through 2036 [10]

-- Part 2 — Legacy uses of all six asbestos fiber types (chrysotile, amosite, crocidolite, tremolite, anthophyllite, actinolite), legacy disposal of asbestos-containing materials, and associated risks in buildings and the environment
+- Part 2 — Legacy uses of all six asbestos fiber types (chrysotile, amosite, crocidolite, tremolite, anthophyllite, actinolite), legacy disposal of ACM, and associated risks in buildings and the environment [2]

-The EPA completed its Part 2 risk evaluation in late 2024, finding unreasonable risks associated with legacy asbestos exposure in occupational settings — particularly during building renovation, maintenance work, and demolition activities.
-TSCA Section 6(c)(1)(A) requires the EPA to publish a final risk management rule addressing those unreasonable risks within one year of completing the evaluation.
+The EPA completed its Part 2 risk evaluation in late 2024, finding unreasonable risks associated with legacy exposure to the fiber in occupational settings — particularly during building renovation, maintenance work, and demolition activities [2].
+TSCA Section 6(c)(1)(A) requires the EPA to publish a final risk management rule addressing those unreasonable risks within one year of completing the evaluation [3].
 That statutory deadline passed without a final rule.

-What Is ADAO's Lawsuit and What Could It Force the EPA to Do?
+What Is the Advocacy Group Lawsuit and What Could It Force the EPA to Do?

-The Asbestos Disease Awareness Organization (ADAO) has been the most active non-governmental litigant in U.S. asbestos regulation.
-In the Part 1 chrysotile litigation, ADAO filed its own challenge arguing the EPA's rule was too weak — that compliance deadlines extending to 2036 for chlor-alkali facilities violated TSCA Section 6(d)'s requirement that prohibitions take effect "as soon as practicable."
+A prominent mesothelioma patient advocacy organization has been the most active non-governmental litigant in U.S. regulation of the substance.
+In the Part 1 chrysotile litigation, the group filed its own challenge arguing the EPA's rule was too weak — that compliance deadlines extending to 2036 for chlor-alkali facilities violated TSCA Section 6(d)'s requirement that prohibitions take effect "as soon as practicable" [10].

 The February 2026 notice represents a different legal theory.
-TSCA Section 20(a)(2) provides that any person may commence a civil action against the EPA administrator for failing to perform any non-discretionary act or duty.
-The obligation to publish a risk management rule within the statutory timeframe following completion of a risk evaluation is non-discretionary — the law says "shall," not "may."
-ADAO's 60-day notice is the procedural prerequisite to filing that citizen suit.
-If the EPA does not act during the 60-day window, ADAO may proceed to federal court seeking an order compelling publication of the rule.
+TSCA Section 20(a)(2) provides that any person may commence a civil action against the EPA administrator for failing to perform any non-discretionary act or duty [4].
+The obligation to publish a risk management rule within the statutory timeframe following completion of a risk evaluation is non-discretionary — the law says "shall," not "may" [3].
+The organization's 60-day notice is the procedural prerequisite to filing that citizen suit.
+If the EPA does not act during the 60-day window, the group may proceed to federal court seeking an order compelling publication of the rule.

-"What ADAO is doing here is using TSCA's enforcement mechanism exactly as Congress designed it.
+"What this advocacy group is doing here is using TSCA's enforcement mechanism exactly as Congress designed it.
 When EPA doesn't meet its mandatory timelines, the statute gives citizens standing to force action.
 The theory is straightforward: EPA completed its Part 2 evaluation, found unreasonable risk, and then missed the deadline to manage that risk.
 A court can order a date certain for a final rule."

-If a court orders the EPA to finalize a Part 2 legacy asbestos rule, the regulatory outcome could include mandatory inspection requirements for certain categories of older buildings, enhanced worker protections during renovation and demolition beyond existing OSHA standards, abatement trigger thresholds, and hazard communication requirements for building owners.
+If a court orders the EPA to finalize a Part 2 legacy exposure rule, the regulatory outcome could include mandatory inspection requirements for certain categories of older buildings, enhanced worker protections during renovation and demolition beyond existing OSHA standards, abatement trigger thresholds, and hazard communication requirements for building owners [3].
 The scope would ultimately depend on what the EPA found during the Part 2 risk evaluation and how it chose to address those findings.

 How Does the Fifth Circuit Chrysotile Ban Litigation Affect This?

-As of March 2026, the chrysotile ban remains in full effect and enforceable.
-The Trump administration reversed its June 2025 plan to reconsider the ban after significant public pressure — in July 2025, the EPA confirmed it would uphold the Biden-era prohibition.
+As of March 2026, the chrysotile ban remains in full effect and enforceable [10].
+The Trump administration reversed its June 2025 plan to reconsider the ban after significant public pressure — in July 2025, the EPA confirmed it would uphold the Biden-era prohibition [12].
 The Fifth Circuit has not yet issued a ruling on the consolidated challenges.
-The ADAO case provides context on the long history of EPA asbestos regulation, which has consistently involved industry challenges to every significant rulemaking since the agency's 1989 near-total ban was struck down by the Fifth Circuit in 1991.
+The advocacy group's case provides context on the long history of EPA asbestos regulation [6], which has consistently involved industry challenges to every significant rulemaking since the agency's 1989 near-total ban was struck down by the Fifth Circuit in 1991.

 What Legal Rights Do Mesothelioma Patients Have From Legacy Asbestos Exposure?

 The absence of federal legacy asbestos building regulations does not mean victims lack recourse.
-Mesothelioma patients exposed to legacy asbestos in buildings have multiple independent legal pathways:
+Mesothelioma patients exposed to legacy building materials have multiple independent legal pathways:

 Product Liability Against Manufacturers

-The manufacturers who originally produced and sold asbestos-containing building materials bear strict liability for the harm caused by their products.
-Even if the company has since gone bankrupt, their asbestos liability was typically transferred into Section 524(g) bankruptcy trusts.
+The manufacturers who originally produced and sold ACM bear strict liability for the harm caused by their products.
+Even if the company has since gone bankrupt, their liability was typically transferred into Section 524(g) bankruptcy trusts [7].
 With over 60 trusts currently active and more than $30 billion in combined reserves, asbestos trust fund claims are often the most direct compensation pathway for legacy building exposure.

 Premises Liability Against Property Owners

-Building owners who knew or should have known about asbestos hazards — and who failed to disclose them to occupants or workers, or who conducted improper renovations that released fibers — may face premises liability claims.
+Building owners who knew or should have known about these hazards — and who failed to disclose them to occupants or workers, or who conducted improper renovations that released fibers — may face premises liability claims [4].
 The legal theory requires showing that the owner had a duty to maintain safe premises, breached that duty, and that the breach caused the mesothelioma.
-Prior knowledge of asbestos presence (through prior inspections, building permits showing asbestos-containing materials, or AHERA records for schools) is highly probative evidence.
+Prior knowledge of the mineral's presence (through prior inspections, building permits showing ACM, or AHERA records for schools) is highly probative evidence.

 Workers' Compensation and Occupational Exposure Claims

-Workers who developed mesothelioma from occupational exposure during renovation or demolition of asbestos-containing buildings may pursue workers' compensation alongside civil litigation against responsible manufacturers.
-OSHA violations — failure to provide proper protective equipment, failure to conduct required air sampling, failure to notify workers of asbestos hazards — can support premises liability claims and regulatory complaints.
+Workers who developed mesothelioma from occupational exposure during renovation or demolition of buildings containing the mineral may pursue workers' compensation alongside civil litigation against responsible manufacturers.
+OSHA violations — failure to provide proper protective equipment, failure to conduct required air sampling, failure to notify workers of known hazards [5] — can support premises liability claims and regulatory complaints.

 "The regulatory gap is real, but it doesn't leave victims without options.
 Every case of legacy building exposure I've handled has a product that can be traced to a manufacturer, a trust fund, or both.
 The building's age and construction materials are the starting point — we work backward from there to identify every entity that contributed to the exposure."